 Is Greenlight legit?
 Yes.
-Greenlight debit accounts are FDIC-insured, and Greenlight debit cards can be used nearly everywhere Mastercard is accepted.
+Greenlight debit accounts are FDIC-insured and you can use Greenlight debit cards nearly everywhere Mastercard is accepted.

 Where can’t Greenlight be used?
 Greenlight has safeguards in place to prevent the Greenlight debit card from being used for purchases that are not considered child-friendly, such as dating services or online gambling.
 Greenlight debit cards also cannot be used to purchase wire or money orders or to receive cash back at the point of sale.